Learning optimal policies from event logs through reinforcement learning: a comparison of deep and MDP-based approaches: Introduction

 \section{Introduction}

-Prescriptive Process Monitoring (PPM) is a prominent problem in Process Mining, which consists in identifying a set of actions or interventions to be recommended with the goal of optimising a target measure of interest or Key Performance Indicator (KPI).
-In its simplest formulations it contains methods for raising alarms or triggering interventions, to prevent or mitigate undesired outcomes, as well as for recommending the best resource allocation.
-Only recently, works have targeted the generation of recommendations of the next activity(ies) to optimize a certain KPI of interest~\cite{weinzierl2020predictive,groger2014prescriptive,de2020design}, such as, the cycle time of the process execution in a single-actor setting (or ignoring the actor dimension).
-Only one recent work~\cite{us@BPM22} explicitly considers the process execution in the context of a multi-actor complex environment that depends upon exogenous factors, including how the other process actors behave.
-In this setting, identifying the best strategy to follow for a target actor is not straightforward and Artificial Intelligence (AI) techniques based on Reinforcement Learning (RL) have shown promising results.
+Prescriptive Process Monitoring (PPM) is a prominent problem in Process Mining, which consists in identifying a set of actions, or interventions, to be recommended with the goal of optimising a target measure of interest or Key Performance Indicator (KPI).
+In its simplest formulations it contains methods for raising alarms or triggering pre-defined interventions~\cite{Teinemaaetal2018,fahrenkrog2019fire,metzger2019proactive,metzger2020triggering,DBLP:journals/corr/abs-2109-02894,shoush2024prescriptive}, to prevent or mitigate undesired outcomes by recommending the best activity to perform~\cite{de2020design} or the most suitable resource allocation~\cite{padella_24,park_prediction-based_2019,10.1007/978-3-319-39696-5_35}.